..I’m still thinking, but for now the following will do..

 Inspires to:

-Become a creative writer, makeing his business ventures a success, to build his own super motorbike, to one day meet Deepika Padukone and challenge her to a tennis match, complete his post-graduate part time PhD studies, Travel throughout South Asia.
+Become a creative writer, makeing his business ventures a success, to build his own super motorbike, to one day beat Deepika Padukone in a badminton match, complete his post-graduate part time PhD studies, Travel throughout South Asia.

 Favourite Quotes: